West Orange High School (Florida): Original site architect

 Kelley also stated that he had designed each school to be a fallout shelter if ever needed.
 (There was controversy as to whether these buildings were sturdy enough for this, no exterior windows notwithstanding.
 They contained no steel reinforcement in the outer cinder-block walls, and engineers doubt that they could have withstood a hurricane stronger than Category 2 or even a tornado, let alone a nuclear blast.)
 Kelley was awarded the contract to design the Educational Plaza schools and several others in Seminole County, as well as other schools in Florida, primarily in Pasco County.

 Within just six years, serious flaws in construction and material quality at Lake Brantley High School began to appear, and massive roof leaks appeared in many different places.
 Two major repair and refurbishing projects were undertaken in 1980 and 1985, but eventually the school board had had enough, and plans were unveiled in 1996 to demolish the school and rebuild it from the ground up.
 By 1979, Seminole County had given up on Eoghan Kelley.
 By 1996, five of the 15 schools he designed in Seminole County were demolished.
 The other 10 have been semi-gutted and re-modeled, but the exterior of Forest City Elementary School, Altamonte Elementary School, Lake Orienta Elementary School, Winter Springs Elementary School, Sabal Point Elementary School, and a private school down the street from Lake Brantley High School (Forest Lake Academy) clearly still show their Kelley School design.
 Only a few fragments remain of the others: the gymnasium of Lake Howell High School, and a partial addition to the original Teague Middle School.
-His Pasco County, Flagler County, Volusia County, Sarasota County, Columbia County, and Alachua County schools are still standing.
-It is believed that both West Orange and Apopka High School were victims of the Kelley School issues.
+His schools in Pasco, Flagler, Volusia, Sarasota, Columbia, and Alachua Counties are still standing.
+It is believed that both West Orange and Apopka High Schools were victims of the Kelley School issues.